 The case discussed here is a fact pattern that has come through The Jacobs Law previously.
-A California employer with multiple offices throughout the United States has an employee who works in California and enters into an employment agreement that contains a non-compete provision.
-However, California has essentially banned non-compete restrictions on employees – which is why some California employers choose a more ‘favorable’ state in the forum selection and choice of law provisions of an employment contract.
+A California employer with multiple offices throughout the United States has an employee who works in California and enters into an employment agreement that contains a non-competition provision.
+However, California has essentially banned non-competition restrictions on employees – which is why some California employers choose a more ‘favorable’ state in the forum selection and choice of law provisions of an employment contract.

 That is essentially what the plaintiff-employer did in Oxford Global Resources, LLC v.
 Hernandez, No. 1684CV03911-BLS2 (Mass.
 Super.
 Ct.
 June 9, 2017).
 In this case, the employer sued the employee in Massachusetts for breach of the non-compete provision of the contract.

 In summary, this was a case where there were no connections between the employee and Massachusetts, but for the choice of law provision selecting Massachusetts.
 It was an attempt by the employer to enforce a non-compete on a California-based employee using the governing law of Massachusetts since non-competes are contrary to California law.